hagnernils/ldgv/article.md

 The paper by [Peter Thiemann and Vasco T. Vasconcelos](#references) gives an excellent introduction to the LDST calculus.
 A good introductory explanation of Session Types is given in [2](#references).

-This post documents a backend of LDST, written in Haskell.
+This post documents a [backend](https://hagnernils.github.io/ldgv)of LDST, written in Haskell.

 ## Goals of this article
 This article provides documentation of the code (and ideas behind it) that makes up the backend of the interpreter.
 It does not concern itself with the frontend (type checker) code, which was provided by Peter Thiemann.
-Some parts of the code such as Declarations only for Typechecking, will be left out.
+Some parts of the code such as Declarations only used for Typechecking will be left out.

-There will be two main parts:
+There are two main parts:
-The first one about Interpreter, the second one about creating a static site with our haskell executable.
+One about how the interpreter is built with a monad transformer, the second about creating a static site with our Haskell executable.

+## Interpreters and monad transformers
 ## The Input : LDST
+Before building an interpreter, we need to know what to interpret.
 The custom Parser built by the tokenizer [Alex](https://www.haskell.org/alex/) and parser generator [Happy](https://www.haskell.org/happy/) takes in a `String` of code and outputs LDST declarations (here simplified):

 ```haskell